khizraghaffarkk/DevOps-Project-Work/task3/ReadMe.md

    oc process -f prometheus-grafana.yaml | oc apply -f -
    ```
 - Ensure to replace the environment variables for PROMETHEUS_IMAGE, GRAFANA_IMAGE, BASIC_AUTH_USERNAME, and BASIC_AUTH_PASSWORD as required.
+-
+4. Access Grafana: Once deployed, you can access Grafana using the provided credentials in the prometheus-grafana.yaml file.

+5. Add Targets to Prometheus: Add the necessary annotations to your applications’ pods for Prometheus to scrape metrics from them.

 ## Accessing Prometheus and Grafana
 After deploying the above configurations, you will be able to access Prometheus and Grafana through the OpenShift project overview page.